hartwigmedical/hmftools/serve/README.md

 iClusion contributes to actionability only.
 SERVE configures every trial to B-level evidence with responsive direction.
 SERVE only considers trials with one or more molecular inclusion criterium.
 The filtering is predominantly configurable rather than fixed in SERVE.
-The fixed curation of iClusion is done in SERVE is mapping gene names and signatures.
+The fixed curation of iClusion that is done in SERVE is mapping gene names and signatures.

 The following filters can be configured in iClusion: